Updated: April 2, 2026

 Lisbon has become a magnet for expats seeking a high quality of life at a lower cost compared to many other European capitals.
 Its stunning architecture, vibrant culture, excellent weather, proximity to stunning beaches like Praia de Santo Amaro, and blossoming startup scene make it an attractive destination for digital nomads, retirees, and young professionals alike.

 Finding accommodation in Lisbon can be difficult as the city is one of Europe’s key tourist destinations and has become increasingly popular with expats in recent years.
 However, with thorough research and working with experts like a buyer’s agent in the field, you should be able to find a great property that meets your requirements.
+You can consult with a real estate lawyer in Lisbon to avoid any legal issues with your property investment.

 Lisbon has an excellent public transport system that covers the city, including buses, trams, metro, and trains, making it easy to navigate the city and its surroundings.
 The metro system is probably the quickest way to get from A to B, and metro lines cover most of the city.